Symposium B

 Short Biography

-Jun Yoneda is a Specially Appointed Associate Professor at Tokyo Institute of Technology, Japan.
+Jun Yoneda is an associate professor at the Department of Advanced Materials Science, the University of Tokyo, Japan.
 He received B. Eng., M. Eng., and Ph.
 D. degrees in 2009, 2011, and 2014, respectively, from the University of Tokyo.
-He worked at RIKEN (Japan) and the University of New South Wales (Australia) before joining Tokyo Institute of Technology in 2020.
+He worked at RIKEN (Japan), the University of New South Wales (Australia), and Tokyo Institute of Technology before joining the University of Tokyo in 2024.
 His current research interests include semiconductor quantum information devices and spin qubits.